Dubuque police warn of rental property scam

 Dubuque police are warning of a scam involving rental properties advertised on Craigslist.

-Police say they've received reports where scammers post pictures of rental properties claiming it as theirs to rent.
+Police said they have received reports where scammers post pictures of rental properties, claiming them as theirs to rent.
 They then ask for personal information or security deposits before showing the property to a possible tenant.
 Scammers request money be sent using wire transfer, money order or prepaid credit cards, according to a press release.

 Dubuque police advise prospective tenants not to provide personal information or make a payment before viewing a property, and to verify the owner of the property.